 What common problems do writers have with their introductions?

 - They assume the reader already knows what the assignment was.
-Perhaps he/she does, but the paper should stand on its own; any reader should be able to make sense of it.
+Perhaps the reader does, but the paper should stand on its own; any reader should be able to make sense of it.
 Don't sound like you're just "answering the question"; make sure any reader would understand what you say.

 - They assume the reader knows something about the topic.
 If it's a general subject, that's a fair assumption, but some frame of reference will still be helpful.
 (The reader's experience with the same subject might be quite different from the writer's.)
 When the topic is not generally known, giving background information is essential, or the reader may be confused or completely lost.